GnosisAssembler/Octobook/README.md

 ### Password hashing

-The password are being hashed with a 10 digit salt, using [BCrypt](https://github.com/kelektiv/node.bcrypt.js/).
+The passwords are being hashed with a 10 digit salt, using [BCrypt](https://github.com/kelektiv/node.bcrypt.js/).

 ## Public Users

-All the users that have signed up to the network can be seen publicly under the "Developers" link.
+All the users that have signed up to the network can be seen publicly under the *"Developers"* link.

 ![users](img-samples/users.png?raw=true)